gomson/vicsydev/duffs_device_in_cl.md

 ```

 ### performance
-Included below are the first benchmark results, tasks compared to preemptive threads with semaphores to force cooperative behavior.
-The 5000x performance boost more than makes up for the inconvenience of only supporting yields from task scope. ```cl4l:*cl4l-speed*``` may be set to a value between 1 and 3 to optimize most of the code involved in one go.
+Included below are the first benchmark results, tasks compared to preemptive threads with semaphores to force alternate execution.
+The massive performance boost more than makes up for the inconvenience of only supporting yields from task scope. ```cl4l:*cl4l-speed*``` may be set to a value between 1 and 3 to optimize most of the code involved in one go.

 ```
 CL4L-TASK> (cl4l-test:run-suite '(:cl4l :task :perf) :reps 10000)